Ancient Roman Sports

 READ MORE

 Ancient Roman sports were quite unlike those of ancient Greece where the cult of the body and individualism brought them to develop a number of athletics sports such as we still practice today.
-The ancient Romans were rather more pragmatic and the limited number of sports they practiced were in fact generally practiced by slaves or liberti althought there were periods where even the nobility might have a go at being a gladiator as the rewards were high.
+The ancient Romans were rather more pragmatic and the limited number of sports they practiced were in fact more the domain of slaves or liberti, although there were periods where even the nobility might have a go at being a gladiator as the rewards were high.

 Some of the major sports in ancient Rome included: